TheNorthJyde/RealmeyeSharp/README.md

 gets information on realmeye to string variable in c#

 use
-GetUserSummary(string IGN)
+Realm.GetUserSummary(string IGN)
-GetUserPetStats(String IGN)
+Realm.GetUserPetStats(String IGN)
+Realm.GetUserDescription(string IGN).

 and to use the data use
 User.Name and etc

 # MyNuget
-Install-Package RealmeyeSharp -Version 1.0.2
+Install-Package RealmeyeSharp -Version 1.0.3